Krysahoy/F1_analysis_2022/README.md

 This project is intended for Formula 1 fans who are also interested in sports analytics.
 As data-driven decision making continues to influence the evolution of sports, the interest in big data from fans has been growing.
 It is the intention to have these results compared to the 2023 season and further developed into a predictive model for future seasons.

 ## Data Collection:
- Data for this project was collected from Kaggle (https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020).
+ Data for this project was collected from [Kaggle](https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020).
- Data set was originally compiled from (http://ergast.com/mrd/) by Rohan Rao, a data scientist based out of India.
+ Data set was originally compiled from [ergast.com](http://ergast.com/mrd/) by Rohan Rao.

 ## Methodology:
 ### Data quality check and preliminary analysis.
-Data downloaded from Kaggle was already organized into 14 cvs files which was easier to use than from the original source at ergast.com.
+Data downloaded from Kaggle was already organized into 14 cvs files, 644,7200 rows and 121 columns in total, which was easier to use than from the original source at ergast.com.
 Preliminary data quality check was done in excel.
 The following issues were identified:
 * Names with special characters appeared incorrectly.
 E.g. “R√§ikk√∂nen” instead of “Räikkönen”.
 * Data stretched from 1950-2023.
 Changes to the sport over time resulted in missing data for categories depending on the year.
 For example: